Italy

 - financial monitoring obligations through the Italian tax return (meaning that the individual is not required to declare one's foreign investments into the Italian tax return).

-In addition to the taxpayer, each family member could be subject to a flat forfeiture substitutive tax on non-Italian sourced income at a lower fixed amount of EUR 25,000.
+In addition to the taxpayer, each family member could be subject to a flat tax on non-Italian sourced income at a fixed amount of EUR 25,000.

 In order to be eligible for this tax regime it is necessary to carry out the option through the annual Italian tax return.
-In any case, it is advisable to apply for an advance ruling from the Italian tax authorities.
+In any case, it is advisable to submit an advance ruling to the Italian tax authorities in order to obtain their formal opinion on the applicability of the special regime.

 To elect such treatment, the individual must meet several requirements, including previous non-Italian tax residency for at least nine years over ten fiscal years preceding the transfer.

-The mentioned tax regime is not cumulated with the tax regime for inbound workers (see New tax regime for inbound workers in the Income determination section).
+The mentioned tax regime is not cumulative with the special tax regime for inbound workers (see New tax regime for inbound workers in the Income determination section).

 Non-tax resident individuals